dsfx3d/npm-package-development-scaffold/README.md

 [semantic-release](https://github.com/semantic-release/semantic-release) automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

-When you commit with [Commitizen](https://www.npmjs.com/package/commitizen), you'll be prompted to fill out any required commit fields at commit time.
-No more digging through CONTRIBUTING.md to find what the preferred format is.
-Get instant feedback on your commit message formatting and be prompted for required fields.
+For semantic-release to determine the next version, you are expected to follow a certian format in your commit messages.
+But with Commitizen CLI you don't have to worry about it.
+When you commit with [Commitizen](https://www.npmjs.com/package/commitizen), you'll be prompted to fill out any required commit fields at commit time and it will generate the formatted commit message for you.
+Now semantic-release can determine if your commit will be a release and how to bump the version number.

 This removes the immediate connection between human emotions and version numbers, strictly following the Semantic Versioning specification.

 ### Webpack (bonus)

-If you wanna bundle your package for browsers, you can do that.
+If you wanna bundle your build for browsers, you can do that here.

 ## Scripts